patternfly/training-scenarios/react-components/toolbar-filter/step5.md

 clearAllFilters={this.onDelete} collapseListedFiltersBreakpoint=&quot;xl&quot;
 </pre>

-Take some time to play with the toolbar to see how it responds to changes in viewport size and the number of filters applied.
+<strong> Note:</strong> Take some time to play with the toolbar to see how it responds to changes in viewport size and the number of filters applied.

 <img src="toolbar-filter/assets/wide-view-with-chip-groups.png" alt="Wide view of toolbar filter with applied filters in chip groups" style="box-shadow: rgba(3, 3, 3, 0.2) 0px 1.25px 2.5px 0px;" />